envs-net/matrix-doc/docs/first-steps.md

 **Username**

+Enter here your username from envs.net starting with a `@` sign followed by your username and the text `:envs.net`.
+For the user `isabell` it should like `@isabell:envs.net`.

 **Password**

 An alternative login, e.g. using the e-mail address, is **NOT** possible during the first, initial login, only after the second login.